We don't need to tell you that the HR jargon is extensive, but did you know that you can now find the most relevant terms alphabetically?

-This document is very important, because you need it for your benefit.
+This document is very important, because you need it for your payout.
 It contains personal details, employment details and the reason for your dismissal.
-If you voluntarily resigned or were dismissed through your own fault (e.g. for an urgent reason), you are not immediately entitled to a benefit.
+If you voluntarily resigned or were dismissed through your own fault (e.g. for an urgent reason), you are not immediately entitled to a payout.

-A part of the recruitment process where candidates are found for open or future vacancies.
+A part of the recruitment process where candidates are sought out for open or future vacancies.

-This is a percentage that will give an indication if (groups of) employees take an unusually large number of sick days.
-You calculate it as the total number of sick days of the employees, as a percentage of the total number of available (work/ calendar) days of the employees in the relevant period.
+This percentage will give an indication if (groups of) employees take an unusually large number of sick days.
+It's calculated through the total number of sick days of the employees compared to the total number of available (work/ calendar) days of the employees in the relevant period.